-Students are required to complete a major work, or an equivalent group of smaller works, to be credited on completion, under the composition courses.
+The portfolio is to consist of musical works written after the first date of registration.
+Students are required to complete a major work, or an equivalent group of smaller works and will be expected to attend a viva voce after the submission of the portfolio.